ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 </div>
 </center>

-In this analogies, the bucket is your body and the water is your total _mass_.
+In this analogy, the bucket is your body and the water is your total _mass_.
 To summarize:

 1. **Calorie Neutral** -- $$\text{Net Calories} = 0$$ -- Body mass unchanged
 2. **Calorie Surplus** -- $$\text{Net Calories} > 0$$ -- Body mass increases